-§ 25-1.
+$\S$ 25-1.
 Authorization to issue appearance tickets.
 [Amended 6-20-2001 by L.L.
 No. 3-2001; 2-15-2006 by L.L.
 No. 1-2006]

-The Fire Marshal/Building Inspector, the Assistant Building Inspectors, Deputy Fire Marshals, the Commissioner of Public Works, the Superintendent of Highways and Animal Control Officers, or designees thereof, of the Town of Henrietta are hereby authorized and empowered to enforce the laws and ordinances of the Town of Henrietta and are further hereby authorized to issue appearance tickets pursuant to § 150.20 of the Criminal Procedure Law.
+The Fire Marshal/Building Inspector, Code Enforcement Officer, Assistant Building Inspectors, Deputy Fire Marshals, the Commissioner of Public Works, the Superintendent of Highways, Animal Control Officers and Safety Officers, or designees thereof, of the Town of Henrietta are hereby authorized and empowered to enforce the laws and ordinances of the Town of Henrietta and are further hereby authorized to issue appearance tickets pursuant to § 150.20 of the Criminal Procedure Law.